-The Kola Peninsula is located in the far northwest of Russia and bordered by the Barents Sea and the White Sea.
-Most part of this territory lies inside the Arctic Circle which makes the region quite peculiar in terms of climate and natural phenomena.
+The Kola Peninsula is located in the far northwest of Russia and is bordered by the Barents Sea and the White Sea.
+Most of this territory lies inside the Arctic Circle, which makes the region quite peculiar climate and natural phenomena.
 Tourism in Kola has been actively developing during the last decade and now can offer many unhackneyed options of active vacation or eco-leisure.

-  Murmansk is the administrative center of the Kola Peninsula and features a seaport.
-When you arrive at Kola from Moscow or Saint Petersburg, you definitely arrive at Murmansk first — the airport or the railway station.
+Murmansk is the Kola Peninsula's administrative center and main hub: when you arrive at Kola from Moscow or Saint Petersburg, you definitely arrive at Murmansk's airport or railway station first.

 The city itself is quite small but there are still things to do and to visit!
 The main sights include the main Five Corners Square (with the most northern McDonald's' restaurant in the world), Defenders of the Soviet Arctic during the Great Patriotic which is also called Alyosha, the famous Nuclear Icebreaker Lenin.
 If you have time, don’t miss the markets to buy seafood and game: venison, Murmansk cod, elk; the other special threat of north is cloudberry and products made of it: jams and liquors.

 If you stay at Azimuth Hotel, the highest building of Murmansk, you will be lucky to enjoy a pretty panorama of the city from the bird-eye view: block houses of the Soviet era, multi-colored launching barges of the port, and, like the icing on the cake, a mountain range on the background of the whole landscape.